UKPLab/arxiv2018-bayesian-ensembles/README.md

 Further alternatives are "worker_model='CV'" (confusion vector), "worker_model='spam'" (as used by MACE), and "worker_model='acc' (a single accuracy value for each worker).

+Different models for the methods listed at the top of this page can also be constructed using the classes in bayesian_combination package.
+Alternatively, you can create new configurations by instantiating BC directly, e.g., if you want to use dynIBCC with BSC, set annotator_model='dyn' and true_label_model='HMM'.

 A single call is used to train the model and produce the aggregated labels:
 ~~~python